-Gun rights activists fill Rotunda for Second Amendment rally
+Gun rights activists fill state Capitol for gun rights rally

 HARRISBURG, Pa.
-(AP) — Gun rights advocates packed the Capitol Rotunda on Monday for the 14th annual Second Amendment rally, pushing their legislative priorities and cheering a call for the Pittsburgh mayor’s impeachment.
+(AP) — Gun rights advocates packed the rotunda of the Pennsylvania Capitol on Monday for an annual Second Amendment rally, pushing their legislative priorities and cheering a call for the Pittsburgh mayor’s impeachment.

-Gun owners roared when the event’s organizer, Republican Rep. Daryl Metcalfe, announced that he will ask fellow lawmakers to support his proposal to impeach Pittsburgh’s “rouge mayor” over recently enacted gun regulations.
+Gun owners roared when the event’s organizer, Republican Rep. Daryl Metcalfe, announced that he will ask fellow lawmakers to support his proposal to impeach Pittsburgh’s “rogue mayor” over recently enacted gun regulations.

 Democratic Mayor Bill Peduto signed legislation last month restricting assault weapons, banning armor-piercing bullets and allowing temporary seizure of guns from people determined to be a danger to themselves or others.